The Definitive Guide

 Lump Charcoal vs Briquettes for Grilling

 Before we get into specific brands, it’s worth answering the question I get asked constantly: “Why not just use the Kingsford I already buy?”
+Here’s the honest comparison, based on cooking with both side by side more times than I can count.

 Best Lump Charcoal for Grilling Reviews